I want to start off by being sure you see this link to download my free Passover stuff:

 Spring Cleaning & Removing Leaven

-Next, I’ll mention that in the days leading up to Passover, I deep clean my home.
-The purpose is to remove all the leaven.
-I look for products that have yeast in them.
-But it ends up that my home is sparkly clean.
+The other perk of this whole process of cleaning is that my home is sparkly clean as I’m preparing to have guests over and celebrate not only the Passover meal, but the entire week-long feast!
 As my kids and I clean, we talk about how Paul tells us that leaven reminds us of sin, and we need to spend these preparation days searching out the sin in our own hearts before we come to our Lord’s table at the Passover meal.
-Of course, any discussion of sin leads to a discussion of the Gospel of grace and Yeshua’s sacrifice that enables us to be in covenant with Yehovah despite our sin that we can never fully get rid of, just as we can never fully get rid of the leaven in our home.
+Of course, any discussion of sin leads to a discussion of the Gospel of grace and Yeshua’s sacrifice that enables us to be in covenant with Yahweh despite our sin that we can never fully get rid of, just as we can never fully get rid of the leaven in our home.
 The toaster is a great Gospel discussion starter this time of year!

 A Plush Lamb